-Blackpool's Daniels comes out as gay
+Coming out as gay a relief - Blackpool's Daniels

 Blackpool's Jake Daniels said his decision to come out as the UK's only openly gay active male professional footballer was "a massive relief".

-Daniels, a midfielder with the Championship club, is the first professional footballer in the UK men's game for more than 30 years to come out while still playing.
+Daniels, a forward with the Championship club, is the first professional footballer in the UK men's game for more than 30 years to come out while still playing.

 Speaking to Sky Sports, the 17-year-old said: "Now is the right time to do it.